 Welcome to All About Huskies!

-The main issues people tend to have with Huskies are:
+The main problems people tend to have with Huskies are that:

-- Huskies are very unreliable off leash, and cannot be allowed to run free in open spaces.
+- Huskies are very unreliable off the lead, and cannot be allowed to run freely in open spaces.

-- Huskies have a high prey drive and like to eat small animals (including cats and other pets) if given the chance.
+- Huskies have a high prey drive and have a tendency to eat small animals (including cats and other pets) if given the chance.

-- Huskies do not like being left alone, particularly as puppies, and need company most of the day.
+- Huskies do not like being left alone, particularly as puppies, and need company for the majority of the day.